howl-anderson/vimapt/README.md

 In vim console, type `:VimApt install xxx` and press enter.

-If everything is OK, you well soon get the `xxx` or packages
+If everything is OK, you well soon get a notification that installation of `xxx` packages is done.

 Notice: make sure you are online and the `xxx` plugin is in the repository